WHAT IS

 To clean electronics, such as tablets, touch screens, keyboards, remote controls, phones, and ATM machines, Parkway Tropics will:

-Linens, Clothing, and Other Items That Go in the Laundry
+Linens, Clothing, and Other Items That Go in the

 Linens, clothing, and other items that go into the laundry will handled by: